 What You Need To Know

-Your child needs to see a pediatric dentist as soon as possible.
-As a rule, it’s best to get advice within one hour of the incident if possible.
+Your child should see a pediatric dentist as soon as possible.
+As a rule, it’s best to get advice within one hour of the incident.

 For any more information about children and their teeth, please don’t hesitate to contact us.